- In a recent study, 92% of the respondents reported that they will recommend aloe vera juice to a friend or relative. Why?

-Coming to the question we posed at the very beginning – is this juice good for you?
+Coming to the question we posed in the very beginning – how is this juice good for you?

 Is Aloe Vera Juice Good For You?

-Aloe vera juice has digestive and immunity-boosting benefits.
+Aloe vera juice has digestive and immune benefits.
 It helps treat intestinal issues and builds immunity.
 The plant is good for the heart too – it aids in cholesterol and blood pressure reduction.
 Other benefits include balancing the body’s pH levels, improving skin health, and treating bad breath.
-It can also stimulate the uterus and improve menstrual conditions.
-In fact, aloe vera juice has been mentioned in Ayurvedic texts too.
-As per Ayurveda, aloe vera juice can benefit the eyes and help prevent various eye disorders.
-It is also useful in treating jaundice and bronchitis.
+It can even stimulate the uterus and improve menstrual conditions.
+In fact, aloe vera juice had been mentioned in ayurvedic texts too.
+As per ayurveda, aloe vera juice can benefit the eyes and help prevent various eye disorders.
+It also is useful in treating jaundice and bronchitis.

 You can consume aloe vera juice along with certain other ingredients as well – this can add up to the benefits.

-One such ingredient is amla.
+One of such ingredients is amla.
 Amla is rich in vitamin C (it contains eight times the amount of the vitamin in one orange) and is a potent antioxidant.
 Consuming the two can have great benefits on your skin and prevent inflammation.

-You can mix aloe juice with honey too – it is low in sugar than most other drinks, and you have the advantage of phytonutrients.
+You can mix aloe juice with honey too – they are low in sugar than most other drinks, and you have the advantage of phytonutrients.
 So is the case with aloe juice and lemon – it can be incredibly refreshing.

-You can take aloe vera juice before going to bed as this has shown to aid belly fat reduction.
+You can take aloe vera juice before going to bed, as this has shown to aid in belly fat reduction.

-In some parts of the world, aloe vera juice is also called aloe water.
-So, if you come across someone serving you aloe water, you know what that is.
+In some parts, aloe vera juice is also called aloe water.
+So if you come across someone serving you aloe water, you know what that is.